Sezos/haippy_shop/README.md

-# Getting Started with Create React App
+# Website I built for Nana for her to sell her clothes and accessories

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project was built with React and Reactstrap

+# If you would like to use this project with customizations

 ## Available Scripts